 They only thing you need is a really cheap set of english muffin rings.
 For $5, you will have them!

 But as I also discovered, using larger metal cookie cutters worked too (4″ apx)….and you can bet the kids fought over who got the snowman (we shared it of course!)
 I bet I could use raisins to make some buttons and a face for Mr. Snowman next time…how cute would that be?!

-- Soaked Teff Bread (absolute family favorite made weekly now)
+- My Soaked Teff Bread is an absolute family favorite made weekly!
+No eggs either!

 Gluten Free Vegan English Muffin Recipe: